Route and Measure method

 The line is highlighted in light blue.
 The arrow at the end shows the direction of calibration of the line.

-- In the From group, choose the first option (with the suffix Network) in the Method drop-down list.
+- In the From section, choose the first option (with the suffix Network) in the Method drop-down list.

 - Use the Select a Route on the Map tool to choose the route on the map.

 Only routes that are part of the chosen line can be selected.